XaviArnaus/pitxu/README.md

 poetry self add poetry-plugin-shell
 ```

-ℹ️ Added the plugin as a requirement in `pyproject.toml`, maybe it's not needed now.
+ℹ️ Added the plugin as a requirement in `pyproject.toml`, maybe this manual plugin installation is not needed now.

 ... and then you can continue as usual: